- AI Workshops for Companies

 - Review checklists for AI-generated code

-- Guidelines for tools, tests, and privacy
+- Guidelines for tool use, tests, and privacy

-Content that fits real company questions.
+Content that matches real company questions.

 From idea to prototype